smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

   ----------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   Capture ID        The key identifier of the record, specified when the job was captured.
 A Captured Job ID can use up to the 12 characters.
 Two additional characters more than a job name are allowed so duplicate copies of the same job name can be stored with different job parameters.
   Sequence number   10 -- 2500, similar to the IBM i EDTLIBL display.
 Different values can be typed into this field to cause the order of libraries in the list to change.
 The sequence number field is renumbered by tens every time the \<**Enter**\> key is pressed, after the library names have been sorted into the requested order.
-  Library           The name of any library that should be in the job\'s initial library list.
+  Library           The name of any library that should be in the job's initial library list.
 For the Capture Job application (unlike the IBM i EDTLIBL command), a single value of \*JOBD, or any other value permitted by the INLLIBL parameter of the SBMJOB command, may be used instead of actual library names.

   :